smasherprog/EFTempTables/README.md

 # EFTempTables
 Entity Framework Temporary Tables

-<p>The purpose of this library is to create a small easy to use way to include temp tables into your EF project.</p>
+<p>Supports EF >= 6.1 The purpose of this library is to create a small easy to use way to include temp tables into your EF project.</p>
 <p>Below is a simple example of how you can use this library.</p>

 ```c#